JennsiS/Chat-Client/README.md

 ### Description

 This project generates a client that allows communication with an XMPP server with the domain @alumchat.xyz, it is programmed in python language and the [slixmpp](https://slixmpp.readthedocs.io/en/latest/) library is used to implement the main functionalities of the XMPP protocol.

+### Requirements

+- Python 3.7 +
+- Slixmpp
+- Connecting to a XAMPP server to use the client

 ### Libraries and modules required